lit/lit.dev/packages/lit-dev-content/site/docs/components/events.md

 ### Understanding event retargeting {#shadowdom-retargeting}

-[Composed](#shadowdom-composed) events dispatched from within a shadow root are retargeted, meaning that to any listener on an ancestor of the element hosting the shadow root, they appear to come from the hosting element.
+[Composed](#shadowdom-composed) events dispatched from within a shadow root are retargeted, meaning that to any listener on an element hosting a shadow root or any of its ancestors, they appear to come from the hosting element.
 Since Lit components render into shadow roots, all composed events dispatched from inside a Lit component appear to be dispatched by the Lit component itself.
 The event's `target` property is the Lit component.

 ```html
 <my-element onClick="(e) => console.log(e.target)"></my-element>